-into Moscow in a blizzard, I was frantically rereading my Russian textbook.
-On the way into town, I began to read bilboards.
-Suddenly, I felt a surge of confidence and an unseemly interest in cell phones, snack foods, banks, computers and other New Russia status symbols.
+foods, banks, computers and other New Russia status symbols.
 I understood almost everything, with the help of an extremely basic vocabulary and the helpful, historical tendency of the Russians to borrow words from other languages.
 Even under the heavy disguise of the Cyrillic alphabet, the word for a botel floor is pure French, étage.
-Nor does it take much linguistic brilliance to figure out that fotoapparat is just a fancy way of saying camera.
+Nor does it take much linguistic brilliance to rereading my Russian textbook.
+On the way into town, I began to read billboards.
+Sud-denly, I felt a surge of confidence and an unseemly interest in cell phones, snack into Moscow in a blizzard, I was frantically figure out that fotoapparat is just a fancy way of saying camera.

 One cannot live by billboards alone, however.
 The more interesting challenge came when we decided to take a walk.
-I approached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arbat?" in what I hoped was Russian.
+I approached the elderly hotel security guard near the door, took a deep breath and asked "Where is the Stary Arba?" in what I hoped was Russian.
 He looked at me with a mixture of relief and astonishment, smiled and not only gave me directions but drew a map highlighting the underground passages that save Moscow pedestrians from certain death on the city's many-laned streets.